 Even the most zen among us still gets the occasional pimple or dry patches from stress.
-Maybe it’s because of a too-long to-do list, never-ending bills, familial pressures, or just general existential dread amidst being in a global pandemic.
-But *shouting into the sky* why do stress and skin have to be so inextricably linked?
+Maybe it’s because of a perpetually too-long to-do list, never-ending bills, familial pressures, or just general existential dread amidst being in a global pandemic, but *shouting into the sky* why do stress and skin have to be so inextricably linked?

 Turns out, this has to do with the way human bodies are hot-wired to react in fight or flight situations.
 Dermatologist Dr. Cristina Vajaitu says that under times of intense stress blood redirects to vital organs — and that does not include the skin.
 “Skin circulation is reduced, with spikes in stress hormones such as adrenaline and cortisol leading to a reduction in collagen and antioxidants production,” she explains.